How Much Do You Charge?

 - Next, couples are invited to our office where we can play for them.
 It is a live performance (like a mini concert) where couples can choose music and experience a preview of their wedding.

 - Throughout this process the bride and groom better understand their wedding and can better express their ideas.
-Frankly throughout this process I better understand her wedding and can suggest the correct services.
+Frankly throughout this process I better understand her wedding and can suggest services correct for them.

 - At this point the bride and groom are informed.
 They have certainty and can make their own choices.
 An informed couple is a joy to work with and always has a great wedding.